lena-larionova/docs.konghq.com/app/gateway/2.6.x/index.md

 ---

 {{site.base_gateway}} is a lightweight, fast, and flexible cloud-native API gateway.
-The gateway runs in front of any RESTful API and can be extended through modules and plugins which provide extra functionality beyond the core platform.
+The Gateway runs in front of any RESTful API and can be extended through modules and plugins which provide extra functionality beyond the core platform.

 {{site.base_gateway}} is designed to run on decentralized architectures,